-The discs or circles at the ends of the arms may be spherical or rings, but in artwork they are usually assumed to be two-dimensional solid discs.
+The discs or circles at the ends of the arms may be spherical or rings, but in artwork they are usually assumed to be solid discs.

 The Pagan use of the Celtic Cross is well known, where the circle or disc represented the sun.
 It is believed that design was copied by the early Christians in Europe.

 A cross with three circles or discs on each arm in a Christian context represents the Holy Trinity but was probably also copied from earlier Celtic Druidry, where the circles or rings represent the three dominions of earth, sky and sea.

 There are several names for this cross, depending on the interpretation.
 These include Budded, Apostles', or Cathedral Cross, all implying a religious theme, and Treflée or Botonée1 in a heraldic context.

 In Abrahamic religious art, each arm of a Budded Cross may have one or more buds, three buds being the most common.
 Each arrangement can suggest different meanings: